robotlolita/robotlolita.github.io/_posts/2013-09-22-the-importance-of-being-typed.md

   <dt><a href="http://www.cs.utexas.edu/~wcook/Drafts/2008/gel.pdf">GEL: A Generic Extensible Language</a></dt>
   <dd>William R. Cook and Jose Falcon's paper on GEL.
 A language devised to create composable domain specific languages.
 An implementation of GEL could provide a standard way of writing new Domain Specific Languages on top of the quasi-literals in ECMAScript 6, making it simple to encode languages with rich syntax without complicated parsers.</dd>

+  <dt><a href="http://www.youtube.com/watch?v=fYjO5pIY1mY">Frontend Security at Frontend Conf 2013, Zürich</a></dt>
+  <dd>A talk by Mike West covering XSS attacks, their relationship with unstructured templating engines and ways to mitigate the problems using Content Security Policy.</dd>
 </dl>

+## Acknowledgements

+ -  Mike West's talk was referred by Michael Lancaster over a discussion on Facebook, and I thought it would be relevant to link as an additional resource ;P

 ## Footnotes